 Plaza de Armas (Arms Square), San Juan (must see)

-Plaza de Armas is one of the main squares in San Juan.
+Arms Square is the de-facto central square of San Juan.
 Over the years, it has changed several names relative to the functions it served.
-Initially, in 1521, it was called Plaza de las Verduras (Vegetables Square).
-Then, during the 17th-19th centuries, it was known as Plaza de Armas, for being the ground for military exercises.
-Then, by the early 20th century, it was back to Plaza de las Verduras again, and used as a market.
+Initially, in 1521, it was called Vegetables Square.
+Then, during the 17th-19th centuries, it was known as Arms Square, for being the grounds for military drills.
+After that, in the early 20th century, it turned back to being called Vegetables Square once again, serving as a marketplace, before it finally re-assumed the Arms Square title.

-Plaza de Armas is the city’s de-facto central square, modeled on the classic plazas of Madrid and Mexico.
-Although the square had factually existed for centuries, it was not until 1840 that the city council approved its proper construction, which commenced in 1851.
-It was then that the four statues made of bronze and oil-coated to simulate marble, representing the Commerce, Industry, Science and the Arts, arrived here.
-In fact, there were a total of eight statues to be installed, but the other four were lost.
-In 1872 the original statues were removed and the new marble ones, representing the Four Seasons, put in their place in the four corners of the square.
+The plaza is modeled on the classic squares of Madrid and Mexico City.
+Although it factually existed for centuries, it was not until 1840 that the city council approved its proper development, which started in 1851.
+It was at that time that the four bronze statues, oil-coated to simulate marble, representing Commerce, Industry, Science, and the Arts, arrived here (there were a total of eight statues to be installed, but the other four were lost).
+In 1872, the original statues were replaced with the new marble ones, representing the Four Seasons, put in the four corners of the square.

-In 1955 two circular fountains and two lampposts in the center were added.
-The four statues were then configured in a circular fountain in front of the Palacio de la Real Intendencia on the western side, which houses the Department of State of Puerto Rico.
+In 1955, two circular fountains and two lampposts in the center were added.
+The four statues were then configured in a circular fountain outside the Palacio de la Real Intendencia, which is the seat of the Department of State of Puerto Rico, on the western side of the square.

 Plaza de Armas (Arms Square) on Map